cortexproject/cortex/docs/architecture.md

 Cortex has a service-based architecture, in which the overall system is split up into a variety of components that perform specific tasks and run separately (and potentially in parallel).

+Cortex is, for the most part, a shared-nothing system.
+Each layer of the system can run multiple instances of each component and they don't coordinate or communicate with each other within that layer.

 ### Distributor

 The **distributor** service is responsible for handling samples written by Prometheus.
 It's essentially the "first stop" in the write path for Prometheus samples.
 Once the distributor receives samples from Prometheus, it splits them into batches and then sends them to multiple [ingesters](#ingester) in parallel.